 I have suffered terribly with a variety of back pain conditions, including variable sciatica, for decades.
 I did everything possible to treat these oppressive tormentors, but had no success in beating my pain.
 I was ready to give up and really thought long and hard about undergoing sciatica surgery in the hopes of resolving the issues I originally embraced as being causative.

 This was when I finally came across the work of Dr. John Sarno and found his ideas to be both highly logical and deeply personally applicable to my own story.
 I tried his approach and found it to be the best medical method I had ever seen.
-My pain disappeared quickly and remained absent for years.
+My pain disappeared quickly and was eventually completely cured once I implemented a variety of other effective techniques into my self-care plan.

 My point is a simple one.
 Please, do not follow my lead in waiting for too long to get more involved in your own care.
 Do not wait to ask questions.
 If you do, you will surely follow my lead in suffering for what seems like an eternity and might even succumb to unnecessary surgical barbarism.
 Learning the true objective facts about sciatica is a good place to begin.